Diels–Alder reaction

 In organic chemistry, the Diels–Alder reaction is a chemical reaction between a conjugated diene and a substituted alkene, commonly termed the dienophile, to form a substituted cyclohexene derivative.
+It is the prototypical pericyclic reaction with a concerted mechanism; specifically, it is a thermally-allowed [4+2] cycloaddition with Woodward–Hoffmann symbol [_{π}4_{s} + _{π}2_{s}].

+Simultaneously constructing two new carbon–carbon bonds, the Diels–Alder reaction reliably forms six-membered rings with good regio- and stereochemical control.
+Consequently, it is a powerful tool, widely applied to introduce chemical complexity in the synthesis of natural products and new materials.

-It is the prototypical example of a pericyclic reaction with a concerted mechanism.
-More specifically, it is classified as a thermally allowed [4+2] cycloaddition with Woodward–Hoffmann symbol [_{π}4_{s} + _{π}2_{s}].
-It was first described by Otto Diels and Kurt Alder in 1928.
-For the discovery of this reaction, they were awarded the Nobel Prize in Chemistry in 1950.
-Through the simultaneous construction of two new carbon–carbon bonds, the Diels–Alder reaction provides a reliable way to form six-membered rings with good control over the regio- and stereochemical outcomes.
-Consequently, it has served as a powerful and widely applied tool for the introduction of chemical complexity in the synthesis of natural products and new materials.
-The underlying concept has also been applied to π-systems involving heteroatoms, such as carbonyls and imines, which furnish the corresponding heterocycles; this variant is known as the hetero-Diels–Alder reaction.
-The reaction has also been generalized to other ring sizes, although none of these generalizations have matched the formation of six-membered rings in terms of scope or versatility.
-Because of the negative values of ΔH° and ΔS° for a typical Diels–Alder reaction, the microscopic reverse of a Diels–Alder reaction becomes favorable at high temperatures, although this is of synthetic importance for only a limited range of Diels–Alder adducts, generally with some special structural features; this reverse reaction is known as the retro-Diels–Alder reaction.
+The reaction was first described by Otto Diels and Kurt Alder in 1928.
+For its discovery, they were awarded the Nobel Prize in Chemistry in 1950.

+The underlying concept has been generalized in several different directions.
+In the hetero-Diels–Alder reaction, π-systems involving heteroatoms, such as carbonyls and imines, furnish the corresponding heterocycles.
+Diels-Alder-like reactions occur for other ring sizes, although none matched the [4+2] reaction in scope and versatility.
+Because ΔH° and ΔS° are negative for a typical Diels–Alder reaction, the reverse of a Diels–Alder reaction becomes favorable at high temperatures.
+This retro-Diels–Alder reaction is of synthetic importance for only a limited range of Diels–Alder adducts, generally with some special structural features.